 Often, the way these malicious individuals get into a system is by determining someone's NetID and password - anyone's NetID will do.
 Once the individual gets into a system with that NetID and password, he or she can use a variety of techniques to obtain additional information that will give him or her additional privileges.
 The key is that it is not uncommon for an attacker to use the NetID and password of a person who may not even have direct access to confidential information.
 To date, dozens of universities have been named in news articles for the exposure of private information to individuals using techniques described above.

 Many things have been done in our computing environment to protect against such attacks and, at this time, our largest risk is associated with passwords that can be uncovered.
 As more and more members in our community update their passwords to a value that is difficult to determine, our risk is significantly reduced.
 Even complex passwords can become vulnerable over time.
 You are encouraged to change your NetID password and reset your password recovery questions at least once a year.

 It's easy to come up with a new, secure, password that is memorable.
-See Managing Password for overcoming this hurdle.
+See How to select, manage and protect passwords for overcoming this hurdle.
 Please don't let this be the reason for not complying with this University-wide effort.